October 25, 2021

 Further, AI-driven evaluation techniques that were once difficult to apply in later-stage face-to-face interviews are now easy to use on VoIP channel footage, without the need to unnerve applicants by the presence of external monitoring equipment.

-Though we can hardly celebrate the cause of the boosted workplace digitization that is transforming HR predictive analytics, an uncertain future constrains us to derive benefit from it, whether remote work is here to stay or whether these new analytics-driven platforms persist into a later era of in-office work.
+Though we can hardly celebrate the cause of the boosted adoption of HR predictive analytics and AI in the workplace, an uncertain future constrains us to derive benefit from it, whether remote work is here to stay or whether these new analytics-driven platforms persist into a later era of in-office work.

 Here, we'll take a look at a few of the central areas where predictive analytics software can prove of growing benefit to human resources operations in an organization, from candidate procurement through to human network and employee churn analysis.